 - Be professional.
 Polish your work; make sure it’s clean.
 Your word limit is 6,000 words.
 (It’s okay to swear in your work, though.
-That’s not the kind of “clean” I mean.)
-I won’t read anything that’s remotely misogynistic, racist, or bigoted.
+That’s not the kind of “clean” we mean.)
+We won’t accept anything remotely misogynistic or bigoted.

 - Be concise.
 Ranting, raving, or emotive logorrhea were never good ways to get important ideas across, so leave those on the cutting-room floor.
-I believe in brevity, and know it is possible to get to the point in fewer than 200 words, so if you have flash nonfiction, I’m happy to read that, too.
+We believe in brevity, so if you have flash nonfiction, we are happy to read that, too.

-- I’m not looking for the following: Book reviews, academic work, or cultural criticism.
+- We're not looking for: Book reviews, academic work, or cultural criticism.

-- Submitters may select the Feedback Option to receive my assessment of their work.
+- Submitters may select the Feedback Option to receive our assessment of their work.